• Recipes

 What is vegan tempura made of?

-Vegan tempura uses a simple batter made from plain flour, cornstarch, and ice-cold sparkling (or still) water—no eggs or dairy involved.
-It’s light, crisp, and lets the veggies shine.
-We also use neutral oil for frying and serve it with a vegan dipping sauce made from dashi, soy sauce, and mirin.
+Vegan tempura uses a simple batter made from plain flour, cornstarch, and ice-cold sparkling (or still) water; no eggs or dairy involved.
+It's light, crisp, and lets the veggies shine.
+It is fried in neutral oil and usually served with a dipping sauce made from vegan dashi, soy sauce, and mirin.

-What can I use instead of eggs in tempura?
+What can I use instead of egg in tempura batter?

-Nothing fancy needed—just skip them.
-You don’t need a replacement because the combination of flour, starch, and cold water gives the batter all the structure it needs.
-Keep it cold and lumpy, and you’ll get that classic tempura crunch without the egg.
+You do not need a substitute.
+The mix of flour, starch, and cold water gives the batter all the structure it needs for that classic light crunch.

 Can I make tempura gluten-free?

-Yes!
-Just use a gluten-free all-purpose flour blend in place of plain flour, and make sure your soy sauce (or tamari) is certified gluten-free.
-That’s it—easy swap.
+Yes.
+Use a gluten-free all-purpose flour blend in place of plain flour, and make sure your soy sauce (or tamari) is certified gluten-free.

 What oil is best for frying tempura?